The Trinnacle Trail Cover Photo

 View of Dovestone Reservoir

-If you want to add a few extra kms onto your hike, you do have the option to go south and join the Trinnacle trail that way.
-Or you can even continue North, passing Yeoman and Greenfield reservoirs and approaching the ridge from the other side.
-We agreed this would have made for an enjoyable circular walk to The Trinnacle if we’d had the time.
+If you want to add a few extra km to your hike, you can go south and join the Trinnacle trail that way.
+Or you can continue North, passing Yeoman and Greenfield reservoirs and approaching the ridge from the other side.

-Alas, we continued.
-I could see the path we were set to take leading up to the ridge.
+Shortly after crossing the bridge, I could see the path leading up to the ridge.
 It looked intimidating, and I was starting to regret the trail run I’d done earlier that morning.

 Woman on the trail towards The Trinnacle